 - and Technology

-FDLRS includes 19 Associate Centers that serve Florida’s sixty- seven school districts.
+FDLRS includes 18 Associate Centers that serve Florida’s sixty- seven school districts.
 These centers collaborate with districts, agency and support personnel, communities, families, and other educational personnel providing support services for educators, parents, school administrators, and students with exceptionalities.
-Funding also supports implementation of the Professional Development Alternatives (PDA).
-PDA online modules are designed to provide Florida teachers with widely available, easily accessible opportunities to increase their skills in the area of exceptional student education.
+Funding also supports implementation of the Professional Learning Alternatives (PLA).
+PLA online modules are designed to provide Florida teachers with widely available, easily accessible opportunities to increase their skills in the area of exceptional student education.
 In support of sustaining highly qualified educators, the Statewide Elementary K-6 and the Middle Grades 5-9 Online Content Review Modules are also coordinated through the FDLRS Network.

 Vision & Mission